 International Student Census

-The Open Doors 2020 survey was administered in February 2020 to 2,917 U.S. higher education institutions, with follow‑ups continuing through June 2020.
-In 2020, 1,666 institutions responded to the survey, yielding a 57 percent response rate.
+The Open Doors 2024 survey was administered in March 2024 to 2,835 U.S. higher education institutions, with follow‑ups continuing through August 2024.
+In 2024, 1,468 institutions responded to the survey, yielding a 52 percent response rate.
 Data imputation was also carried out to account for non-responding institutions.
-The reporting institutions and those for which data were imputed together accounted for 71percent of all institutions surveyed.
+The reporting institutions and those for which data were imputed together accounted for 65 percent of all institutions surveyed.
 (See Imputation and Estimation for more details).

 Historical table of Institutions Surveyed and Response Rate.